 It is recommended that an unbalance or negative sequence relay be installed that trips the generator on excessive current unbalance.
-This is particularly important if fused protection is used on the primary of the generation transformer.

 5.9.3.
 Broken Delta Protection (59G)

 A grounded wye (primary) - broken delta (secondary) voltage transformer with a 59G over voltage relay connected across the terminals of the broken delta can facilitate detection of ground faults.